 - Cutting and rolling the balls of dough uniformly ensures they all fry and cook evenly.

-- When placing the little balls of dough on the parchment paper, space them out so that they do not touch each other.
+- Space the little balls of dough out on the parchment paper, so they are not touching each other before frying.
+This will prevent them from sticking to one another.

-- Use a candy thermometer to monitor the heat of the oil throughout the process of frying.
-You will most likely have to adjust the heat.
+- Use a candy thermometer if possible to ensure that your oil is at the right temperature (between 350°F and 375°F).
+You will most likely have to adjust the level of heat.

 - Warming up the honey on low heat, just enough to make it runny, facilitates coating the entire balls of struffoli.